 - Features that Instagram develops and tests internally are not known by us prior to their public release.
 Instagram may have spent months developing certain features.

-- Flume is developed by just one person, as opposed to the thousands of engineers that work at Facebook and the dedicated Instagram team of which there are approximately 100 engineers dedicated to the mobile Instagram applications and service.
-Additionally, customer support, marketing and all other non-development related tasks are handled by just the one person, which can mean delays in development.
+- Flume is developed, maintained and supported by just one person, as opposed to the thousands of engineers that work at Facebook and the dedicated Instagram team of which there are approximately 100 engineers dedicated to the mobile Instagram applications and service.
+Customer support, marketing and all other non-development related tasks also result in delays in development.

 - Instagram secures their applications and network tightly.
 In certain cases, security and technical implementations by Instagram/Facebook mean it takes time to make Flume compatible, or requires additional security and technical expertise to implement.